luanzhu/devil/README.md

 Supported System
 =====

 Devil depends on inotify to monitor incoming folder.
 As a result, it cannot be compiled on a system without inotify.
-It was tested on Debian 7 with GHC 7.4.1.
+It was tested on Debian 7 with GHC 7.4.1, and 7.8.2.

 Build
 =====

-The only build environment I tried was GHC 7.4.1, cabal 1.18.1.2.
+The build environments I tried included GHC 7.4.1 with cabal 1.18.1.2, and GHC 7.8.2 with cabal 1.20.0.1.
 Run these command in the project's folder.

 ```Shell
 cabal-dev install-deps